AhmedMaherSec/bandit-writeups/Level7→Level8.md

 # Bandit Level 7 → Level 8

 ## Goal
-Find the password  is stored in the file data.txt next to the word millionth.
+Find the password  is stored in the file `data.txt` next to the word `millionth`.

 ## Solution
 1. Connected to the server using SSH: